Afraym-Herz/notes_app/README.md

    #### Listner
     Reacts to state changes without rebuilding the UI.
 The listener callback is triggered whenever a new state is emitted

+    in Listner if the add NoteSuccess was emited the addNoteBottomSheet will pop from screen

    #### Builder
     Rebuilds the UI based on the state.
 This is where the main UI rendering logic is placed.

+    in the Builder we use AbsorbPointer this widget use to stop the pointer of user when emit NotesLoading

+    we put the AddNoteForm in padding but in bottom padding we use MediaQuery.of(context).viewInsets.bottom to give us the size of the keyboard will shown in the bottom so when the keyboard will shown the padding widget will give the AddNoteForm padding from the bottom so to up the AddNoteForm when the padding get and allow Scroll to the form if it has many of field , we use SingleChildScrollView

 -------------------------------